allegro/hermes/docs/docs/configuration/consumers-tuning.md

 Option                                              | Description                               | Default value
 --------------------------------------------------- | ----------------------------------------- | ---------------------
-consumer.workload.consumers.per.subscription        | Number of consumers to which the subscription will be assigned.
-If this value is greater than the number of available consumers, Hermes will assign the subscription to all available consumers. | 2 consumer.workload.max.subscriptions.per.consumer    | The maximum number of subscriptions assigned to a single consumer.
+consumer.workload.consumersPerSubscription          | Number of consumers to which the subscription will be assigned.
+If this value is greater than the number of available consumers, Hermes will assign the subscription to all available consumers. | 2 consumer.workload.maxSubscriptionsPerConsumer       | The maximum number of subscriptions assigned to a single consumer.
 If all consumers have the maximum number of subscriptions assigned, a new subscription will not be activated until a new consumer is added or another subscription is unassigned. | 200

-Additionally Hermes allows to configure the property `consumer.workload.consumers.per.subscription` for specific topics or subscriptions in the runtime via REST API.
+Additionally, Hermes allows to configure the property `consumer.workload.consumersPerSubscription` for specific topics or subscriptions in the runtime via REST API.

 It is useful when in a system exist topics with huge traffic and other rarely used.
 On the other hand there could exist